 Here, the aim is to learn to read short conversational paragraphs and understand them.
-If you can carry out a daily conversation and form question sentences, you will be able to answer the followings.
+If you can exchange a daily conversation and form question sentences, you will be able to answer the following.

 - How do you read the underlined word? わたしの せんもんは 医学 です。